 I’m sure I’ve at least mentioned these in passing before, but I can’t find it (the perils of using titles to posts that don’t actually tell me all that much when searching for things!), so it’s perhaps overdue that I make this into a Tuesday Ten, especially with such an interesting response on Facebook and Twitter t’other day.

 So, this week’s is about live gigs.
 Specifically, the best live gigs I’ve seen.
-I long since lost count of how many bands I’ve seen live – at the end of 1999, shortly before I left London, at a point where I was still keeping all my gig tickets, I worked out that I had seen between 600 and 700 bands live by then, but having not kept count since I have really no idea where I am now, except for the comment that it is a lot more than that.
+I long since lost count of how many bands I’ve seen live – at the end of 1999, shortly before I left London, at a point where I was still keeping all my gig tickets, I worked out that I had seen between 600 and 700 bands live by then but have not kept count since I have really no idea where I am now, except for the comment that it is a lot more than that.

 So here are ten live gigs that have remained in my memory, that cover pretty much all of the time that I have been going to see live bands – about fourteen years, in total.
 I’ve put them in chronological order.

-Heineken Festival, Roundhay Park, Leeds, July 1995
+/Heineken Festival, Roundhay Park, Leeds, July 1995

 This was all about the entrance, and the expectation.
 1995 was the year that this band exploded into the alternative music scene, with Little Baby Swastikkka played extensively on the Evening Session on Radio One, and so at this (free) summer festival in Leeds there was a hell of a lot of expectation for this band’s appearance.
 We got into the tent early, and it was at least ten-deep outside the tent by the time they came onstage.
 I’ll never forget the opening, too, with Skin almost whispering the opening line to Little Baby Swastikkka, a big roar from the crowd, and then all hell broke loose when the chorus kicked in.
 The short – it was only an afternoon slot – gig was one of the highlights of the entire weekend.
 They were never quite the same again, though, as their material got more radio-friendly over time, less confrontational, and their live shows started going the same way.